Latte: Latent Diffusion Transformer for Video Generation: Methodology

-\textbf{Learning with image-video joint training.} The prior work on the CNN-based video diffusion model proposes a joint image-video training strategy that greatly improves the quality of the generated videos \citep{ho2022video}.
+\textbf{Learning with image-video joint training.} The prior work on the CNN-based video diffusion model proposes a joint image-video training strategy that greatly improves the quality of the generated videos \cite{ho2022video}.
 We explore whether this training strategy can also improve the performance of the Transformer-based video diffusion model.
-To implement simultaneous training for video and image generation, We append randomly selected video frames from the same dataset to the end of the chosen videos and each frame is independently sampled.
-In order to ensure our model can generate continuous videos, tokens related to video content are used in the temporal module for modeling temporal information, while frame tokens are excluded.
+To implement simultaneous training for video and image generation, We append randomly selected video frames from the same dataset to the end of the chosen videos, and each frame is independently sampled.
+In order to ensure our model can generate continuous videos, we propose two image-video joint training strategies: 1) tokens related to video content are used in the temporal module for modeling temporal information, while video frames tokens are excluded; 2) all tokens are used to optimize the temporal module with a new masking strategy.
+The first mask training strategy is that tokens related to video content are used in the temporal module to establish temporal relationships between video frames, referred to as \textit{Only Video}.
+However, the performance is not optimal since images are only used to optimize the spatial modules.
+We thus propose a new training strategy that can make images also optimize the temporal modules while keeping our model to generate consistent videos, referred to as \textit{Temporal Mask}.
+Suppose we have $f$ frames in a video clip and $i$ additional images at the end of the video, thus we have a mask matrix $M \in \mathbb{R} ^ {(f+i) \times (f+i)}$.
+The visualization of our temporal mask $M$ can be seen in Fig. \ref{fig_temporal_mask}.
+We evaluate the zero-shot capability on UCF101 using two different mask strategies.
+The FVD and FID scores for \textit{Only Video} are 705.72 and 75.98, respectively, while for \textit{Temporal Mask}, they are 589.86 and 63.36.
+These results demonstrate the superiority of \textit{Temporal Mask}.